Problems with buying and selling a home

-A selling agent may be in breach of the unfair trading regulations if they use certain practices to try to sell the property.
+A selling agent might be in breach of the unfair trading regulations if they use certain practices to try to sell the property.
 Generally, the consumer regulations oblige agents to disclose to prospective buyers what they know about a property and what they should reasonably be expected to know.
 They should also disclose what they become aware of during the marketing of a property which could affect a buyer's decision.

 The regulations contain broad rules outlining when certain practices are unfair.
-These are:-
+These are:

 - misleading actions – for example, mis-describing the main characteristics of a property